 The Community of Care Project (the shortened name) originally included the following organizations: The Richland County Mental Health and Recovery Services Board, Catalyst Life Services, Community Action for Capable Youth (CACY), Family Life Counseling and Psychiatric Services, Mansfield Urban Minority Alcohol and Drug Abuse Outreach Program (UMADAOP) & The National Alliance on Mental Illness (NAMI) of Richland County.

-By 2018 this certification will be available for all social service providers, agencies, and business choosing to become Trauma Informed.
+Certification will be available for all social service providers, agencies, and business choosing to become Trauma Informed.